 Taapsee Pannu (born 1 August 1987) is an Indian actress known for her work in Telugu, Tamil, Malayalam and Hindi films.
 Taapsee worked as a software professional and pursued a career in modelling before becoming an actress.
 During her modelling career, she appeared in a number of commercials.

 Taapsee made her acting debut with the 2010 Telugu film Jhummandi Naadam, directed by Raghavendra Rao.
 Since then, she has appeared in a number of critically acclaimed films such as Aadukalam, Vastadu Naa Raju and Mr. Perfect.
 Her Tamil film Aadukalam won six National Film Awards at the 58th National Film Awards.
 She has also worked in a Malayalam film and has been signed on for three Telugu films and several Hindi films.
 She was awarded Most Enthusiastic Performer-Female Award at the 2014 Edison Awards for her performance in the Tamil film Arrambam (2013).
 In 2015, she starred in the critically and commercially successful film Baby.
-She went on to star in the drama Pink (2016), the war film The Ghazi Attack (2017), the comedy Judwaa 2 (2017), and the courtroom drama Mulk (2018).
+She went on to star in the drama Pink (2016), the war film The Ghazi Attack (2017), the comedy Judwaa 2 (2017), the courtroom drama Mulk (2018), and the thriller Badla (2019).

 Early life and modelling

 Taapsee was born on 1 August 1987 in New Delhi.
-She has a younger sister named Shagun Pannu and plans to launch her into films as well.
+She has a younger sister named Shagun Pannu and plans to launch her into films as well and a younger brother Rajat pannu.
 She did her schooling at the Mata Jai Kaur Public School in Ashok Vihar, Delhi.
 After completing her graduation in Computer Science Engineering from the Guru Tegh Bahadur Institute of Technology in New Delhi, she worked as a software engineer.
 She became a full-time model after she auditioned and was selected for Channel V's talent show Get Gorgeous, which eventually led her to acting.
 Taapsee has appeared in numerous print and television commercials and won several titles during her modelling days, including "Pantaloons Femina Miss Fresh Face" and "Safi Femina Miss Beautiful Skin" at the 2008 Femina Miss India contest.
 As a model, she endorsed brands such as Reliance Trends, Red FM 93.5, UniStyle Image, Coca-Cola, Motorola, Pantaloon, PVR Cinemas, Standard Chartered Bank, Dabur, Airtel, Tata Docomo, World Gold Council, Havells and Vardhman.
 She has also been featured on the cover of magazines Just For Women and MaaStars.
 After a few years, she lost interest in modelling as she thought that she could never gain proper recognition through modelling, but only through films, and finally decided to act.

 2010–2015: Debut and recognition